 The next village you will come to is Corpach.
 Corpach marks the spot where Loch Linnhe and Loch Eil meet, and as you travel along the shores of Loch Eil, you should look back to enjoy some of the finest views of Ben Nevis and her sister peaks.

 At Glenfinnan the long reaches of Loch Shiel are veiled by steep mountains, and the rallying there of some 1,200 Highlanders must have been an awe-inspiring sight when the Prince arrived from Loch Nan Uamh on 19 August 1745.
 The imposing arches of the famous viaduct carry the railway across the glen to Glenfinnan Station.
 The line is all the more remarkable for its world famous concrete viaducts at Glenfinnan and Loch Nan Uamh, designed by the famous rail and road engineer, Robert McAlpine, who became known as Concrete Bob.
 The viaduct at Glenfinnan carries the train across a 1,000-feet span, 100 feet above the ground.
+From Glenfinnan station and museum you can enjoy signposted woodland walks and the Viaduct Trail, plus guided walks during the summer season.
 The Loch Nan Uamh viaduct holds the remains of a horse and cart which fell into the concrete structure before it set.